ri8tosp/Ecomm_Automation_Framework/README.md

 - Java 8 or higher installed
 - Maven installed
 - Jenkins installed and configured
-- A web browser (Chrome, Firefox, etc.) and corresponding WebDriver installed
+- A web browser (Chrome, Edge, etc.) and corresponding WebDriver installed ( but not compulsory as Selenium 4.6.0, introduced a feature called the WebDriverManager integration, which automatically manages the WebDriver )

-## Framework Structure

-- src/main/java: Contains the core framework code, page objects, utilities, and configurations.
-- src/test/java: Contains test classes and step definitions for Cucumber.
-- src/test/resources: Holds feature files for Cucumber and test data files (JSON).

 ## Installation